-In November 2002, the EITF issued EITF issue No. 02-16, "Accounting by a Customer (Including a Reseller) for Certain Consideration Received from a Vendor."
+In November 2002, the EITF issued Consensus No. 02-16, "Accounting by a Customer (Including a Reseller) for Certain Consideration Received from a Vendor."
 The new pronouncement addresses the accounting for cash consideration received by a customer from a vendor and rebates or refunds from a vendor that are payable only if the customer completes a specified cumulative level of purchases or remains a customer for a specified time period.
-This statement requires the above to be treated as a reduction of cost of inventory purchased.
+This statement requires the above to be treated as a reduction of cost of inventory purchased unless the cash consideration received from vendors represents a reimbursement of specific, incremental, identifiable costs incurred by the customer in selling the vendor's products or services, in which case the reimbursement should be characterized as a reduction of that cost during the period that the cost in incurred.
+If the amount of consideration received from a vendor exceeds the cost being reimbursed, that excess amount should be characterized as a reduction of cost of sales when recognized in the customer's income statement.
 This statement is effective beginning the first quarter of Fiscal 2004.
-The Company does not expect this statement to have a material impact on its results of operations or financial condition.
+The Company does not expect this statement to have a material impact on its results of operations or financial condition, because the Company has historically followed the provisions of EITF No. 02-16.